parth7stark/MMA_RadioWave/GCN_Listener/README.md

     source ~/.bashrc
     ```

-5. Start Server for Inference
+4. Start GCN Listener

+    The GCN Listener module consists of two continuously running Python processes:

+    ### 1. `examples/ocotpus/run_potential_merger_listener.py`
+    This script listens for **"PotentialMerger"** events published by the GW module via **Octopus**.

+    - When a new gravitational wave merger event is detected, the event metadata is saved to a local JSON file (`GWPotentialMergers.json`).
+    - This file acts as a local database of candidate GW events, used later to match with incoming GCN alerts.

+    ### 2. `examples/ocotpus/run_gcn_listener.py`

+    This script listens for alerts from the GCN Kafka stream, including:

+    - LVK Notices: Initial, Update, Retraction, Counterpart
+    - GCN Circulars from partner observatories

+    When a GCN Initial Notice with BNS probability > 0.5 arrives:

+    - The script checks the `GWPotentialMergers.json` file for a matching GW event based on timestamp.

+    - If a match is found, the alert is flagged as a super-event of interest.

+    The script also:

+    - Publishes a "New GCN Circular Added" message to the Octopus event fabric.
+    - Triggers downstream pipelines (e.g., GCN circular classification or radio data AI parsing).

    * Update the config file:

-        Open the `examples/configs/FLserver.yaml` configuration file and update the following paths with the appropriate ones for your system:
+        Open the `examples/configs/gcn_listener_config.yaml` configuration file and update the credentials and  following paths with the appropriate ones for your system:

+        - **GCN credential:** To stream GCN notices and circulars, you'll need your own Kafka credentials.
+        Follow the official [Start Streaming GCN Notices](https://gcn.nasa.gov/quickstart) quick start guide to create a client ID and secret.

-        - **Checkpoint Path:** Specify the location of the downloaded model checkpoint file.
+        - **Simulation Data Path:** Specify the location of the dummy events for simulation

+        - **Result Path:** Define where the GCN Listener wil save notices and circulars for events of interest.

-        - **Logging Output Path:** Define where the inference logs should be saved.
+        - **Logging Output Path:** Define where the logs should be saved.

    * Update the Job script:

-       The sample job script can be located in the repository under the name `job_scripts/FL_Server.sh`
+       The sample job script can be located in the repository under the name `job_scripts/GCN_listener.sh` and `job_scripts/Potential_merger_listener.sh`

         ```bash
-        job_scripts/FL_Server.sh
+        job_scripts/GCN_listener.sh
+        job_scripts/Potential_merger_listener.sh

         - Modify the SLURM parameters in the script to suit your computing environment (e.g., partition, time, and resources).
         ```